 Small businesses face many situations—good and bad—for which they require legal services.
 Business clients who seek our legal advice after they are presented with an obstacle or dispute often express that they wish they had consulted with us sooner.
 A business lawyers’ insight into certain aspects of your company — including business matters, business relationships, and tax matters—can help lay a strong and solid foundation to support your business growth, and avoid potential pitfalls before they arise.

 Our legal guidance and services are beneficial no matter the stage your business is in, from formation through dissolution.
 We have incorporated many business entities, including corporations, partnerships, and limited liability companies, and assisted foreign business organizations to obtain authority to do business in New York.
-As corporate lawyers, we have also counseled our business clients in a variety of matters, including drafting corporate by-laws and operating agreements addressing the rights between owners of the business; overseeing stock issuance, shareholder meetings, and corporate books; ensuring compliance with applicable rules and regulations; and preparing employee manuals and agreements.
+As corporate, or commercial lawyers, we have also counseled our business clients in a variety of matters, including drafting corporate by-laws and operating agreements addressing the rights between owners of the business; overseeing stock issuance, shareholder meetings, and corporate books; ensuring compliance with applicable rules and regulations; and preparing employee manuals and agreements.

 Our New York-based small business attorneys have a long and diverse track record in handling regulatory and compliance issues with various matters of corporate governance.
 This includes obtaining an award of a concession contract from the National Park Service; representing a transportation company before legislatures to obtain franchises and rate increases; handling tax compliance issues and insurance coverage disputes; addressing labor law compliance; handling licensing matters with the New York State Liquor Authority; obtaining requisite land use permits from municipalities; preparing private placement memorandum to permit our clients to seek outside investors without having to register with the Securities and Exchange Commission, and representing businesses in administrative hearings regarding complaints and compliance issues.